LIVING BY THE FAITH OF THE SON OF GOD

 “I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.”
-(Galatians 2:20 KJV).
+(Galatians 2:20 KJV)

 God abhors partiality or the use of different measures or standards in our dealings with people.
 Therefore, God warned the children of Israel against the use of differing measures.

 14 “You shall not have in your house differing measures, a large and a small.

 15 “You shall have a perfect and just weight, a perfect and just measure, that your days may be lengthened in the land which the LORD your God is giving you.
 (NKJV).